-- To increase public trust by advancing the professionalism of member agencies.
+- Increase public trust by advancing the professionalism of member agencies.

-- To assist member agencies with the recruitment, development, and retention of a quality diverse workforce.
+- Assist member agencies with the recruitment, development, and retention of a quality diverse workforce.

-- To have all eligible agencies recognize the value of being an active member of the State and Provincial Police division of the IACP.
+- Have all eligible agencies recognize the value of being an active member of the State and Provincial Police division of the IACP.